fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 ---
-brief: Synchronize OceanBase alert events to Kuaimao Nebula via webhook to achieve automatic noise reduction processing of alert events
+brief: Synchronize OceanBase alert events to Flashcat via webhook to achieve automated noise reduction processing of alert events
 ---

 # OceanBase Alert Events

-Synchronize OceanBase alert events to Kuaimao Nebula via webhook to achieve automatic noise reduction processing of alert events
+Synchronize OceanBase alert events to Flashcat via webhook to achieve automated noise reduction processing of alert events

 ## In Flashduty
-You can obtain an integrated push address through the following two methods, choose either one.
+You can obtain an integration push address through the following two methods.
+Choose either one.

-### Use Proprietary Integrations
+### Use Proprietary Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
     3. Select **OceanBase** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **push address**, copy it for later use, and complete the process.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete the setup.

-### Use Shared Integrations
+### Use Shared Integration

 When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alerts**, and navigate to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and go to the integration selection page.
     2. Choose **OceanBase** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. After clicking **Save**, copy the newly generated **push address** for later use.
+    3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust as needed.
     5. Complete.

 ## In OceanBase

-## 1. OceanBase Alert Push Configuration
+## OceanBase Alert Push Configuration

 ### Step 1: Configure Alert Channel
 1. Log in to your OceanBase console and select the alert center.